Where can I find your bread?

 Can you accept wholesale accounts?
 How about catering orders?

 Do you offer private classes/workshops?
+Do you complete consultancy work?

 How does a bread subscription work?